hearhellacopters/tex-decoder/README.md

 ## Color Profile Converter

 Converts the data's color profile bit order and data type.
-You can use supplied ```COLORPROFILE``` profiles or create your own.
+You can use supplied ```COLOR_PROFILE``` profiles or create your own.
 You can use ```BYTE_VALUE``` to help create your own.
 Read how below.
 Source must be Uint8Array or Buffer.
 Returns the same type.

 <table>
 <thead>